Scripting Guide

 }

-can_edit: false is the standard way to mark a derived / computed field — it can be written by an on_save hook but users cannot change it directly.
+can_edit: false marks a derived/computed field — it can be written by an on_save hook but users cannot change it directly.

 3. Field types